rogeriochaves/langstream/docs/docs/chain-basics/composing_chains.md

 If you are familiar with Functional Programming, the Chain follows the [Monad Laws](https://wiki.haskell.org/Monad_laws), this ensures they are composable to build complex application following the Category Theory definitions.
 Our goal on building LiteChain was always to make it truly composable, and this is the best abstraction we know for the job, so we adopted it.

-But you don't need to understand any Functional Programming or fancy terms, just to understand the five basic composition functions below:
+But you don't need to understand any Functional Programming or fancy terms, just to understand the six basic composition functions below:

 ## `map()`